lucafaggianelli/plombery/docs/configuration.md

 !!! tip

-    By default, MarioPype will load any `.env` found in your project root.
+    By default, Plombery will load any `.env` found in your project root.

 !!!
 Warning